paulsonkoly/calc/Readme.md

 ## Iterators and generators, yield and for

-Assuming we have the following definition of `fromto` (available as a builtin function):
+Assuming we have the following definition of `fromto` (available as a built-in function):

 ```scheme
 fromto = (n, m) -> {